marcoklein/datenbank-programmierung/projects/jdbc/README.md

 - `App`: Name of main file
 - `dbpassword`: Password of database connection (first argument)

+## Java in Path

+To use Java properly it has to be available in the environment variables.

+Run `java -version` to see if you have java properly installed.

+On Windows it should get automatically added.
+On Linux or MacOS you can also use `export PATH=/Applications/<you jdk folder>/Contents/Home/bin:$PATH` to add the path to the JDK into you environment.

+Follow the _entwicklungsumgebung.md_ guide to set up your local development setup.

 ## Folder Structure

 The workspace contains two folders by default, where: